Selene310187/Bond-of-Friendship/README.md

 This mod for Skyrim Special Edition adds three lesser powers to make traveling with followers more comfortable.
 They are added to you automatically.
 Each lesser power opens a menu upon casting.

 ### Lesser Power 1: Bond of Friendship
-(Adding and removing features, assigning actors to the actor manager.)

 - **Automatic Calm:** The actor in question will stop any hostility due to friendly fire towards actors, who have the ability as well, and the player
 -